Do I Qualify For Bankruptcy?

 MAXIMUM INCOME TO FILE A CHAPTER 7 BANKRUPTCY

-The maximum income is based on your family size and it is adjusted two times each year.
-For a family size of 1, the maximum income is approximately $67,265, and it goes up by approximately $5,500 for each additional family member.
+The maximum income is based on your family size and it is adjusted a few times each year.
+For a single person, the maximum income is currently $67,380.
+For a family of 4, the maximum income is $102,835, and it goes up by $9,900 for each additional family member.
 You can find the exact income here.
 If your income exceeds the maximum income, you may still be able to file a Chapter 7 bankruptcy if you have special circumstances.
 For example, if you have a large amount of debt related to a business or investments, or if you have a high child support or alimony payment.

 THINKING ABOUT FILING BANKRUPTCY?